 - Paint Them (or hire someone to do so for you)

 We can’t all be good at everything, so for the less artistically inclined, there’s always Etsy.
 The CarlinArtWatercolor shop creates beautiful custom watercolors from your photos.
-If you’re more of an acrylic person, the lindywhittonstudio shop offers custom work from $64.
+If you’re more of an acrylic person, the lindywhittonstudio shop offers custom work for $64.
 To buy: etsy.com, from $64.

 - Get Nostalgic with a Retroviewer